jack-Greenberg/jack-greenberg.github.io/content/projects/neato-gauntlet/index.md

 ### Gradient Descent

 After I generated the equation, it was time to get the NEATO to actually move.
 In order to do this, I used a *gradient descent* method.
-The algorithm works by assessing the current position of the NEATO using ROS's `/odom` topic (which gets the position of the NEATO and it's orientation in the form of a quarternion), rotating in the opposite direction of the gradient vector at its current point, and then moving along some proportion of the length of the gradient vector.
+The algorithm works by assessing the current position of the NEATO using ROS's `/odom` topic (which gets the position of the NEATO and it's orientation in the form of a quaternion), rotating in the opposite direction of the gradient vector at its current point, and then moving along some proportion of the length of the gradient vector.

 The equation to calculate the next point is: